FabRuju/Unity-Attributes-Essentials/Docs/SubtitleAttribute.md

 > This setup helps in structuring your inspector layout by grouping related fields under clear headings and descriptive subtitles.

 > [!IMPORTANT]
-> Add the [SubtitleAttribute] directly below any of this attributes to create a styled subtitle in the inspector:
+> Add the [Subtitle] attribute directly below any of this attributes to create a styled subtitle in the inspector:
 > * H1
 > * H2
 > * H3